AmerisourceBergen (NYSE:ABC) Issues FY 2021 Earnings Guidance

 AmerisourceBergen (NYSE:ABC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $8.900-9.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.540.
 The company issued revenue guidance of $210 B-, compared to the consensus revenue estimate of $204.74 billion.

-Separately, Barclays increased their price objective on AmerisourceBergen from $122.00 to $130.00 and gave the stock an equal weight rating in a report on Thursday, May 6th.
-Five analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus target price of $122.50.
+A number of equities analysts recently issued reports on the stock.
+Barclays upped their price objective on shares of AmerisourceBergen from $122.00 to $130.00 and gave the stock an equal weight rating in a research report on Thursday, May 6th.
+Robert W. Baird reiterated a buy rating on shares of AmerisourceBergen in a research report on Sunday.
+Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+The company presently has an average rating of Buy and an average price target of $122.50.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
-Investors of record on Monday, May 17th were issued a $0.44 dividend.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 1.50%.
-The ex-dividend date was Friday, May 14th.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 1st.
+Stockholders of record on Monday, May 17th were paid a $0.44 dividend.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 1.52%.
+The ex-dividend date of this dividend was Friday, May 14th.
 AmerisourceBergen’s dividend payout ratio is currently 22.28%.

-In other AmerisourceBergen news, CEO Steven H. Collis sold 20,914 shares of AmerisourceBergen stock in a transaction on Tuesday, April 13th.
+In related news, EVP John G. Chou sold 6,082 shares of the business’s stock in a transaction on Friday, June 18th.
+The shares were sold at an average price of $117.23, for a total transaction of $712,992.86.
+Following the transaction, the executive vice president now owns 73,183 shares in the company, valued at approximately $8,579,243.09.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Steven H. Collis sold 20,914 shares of the business’s stock in a transaction on Tuesday, April 13th.
 The shares were sold at an average price of $116.96, for a total transaction of $2,446,101.44.
-Following the completion of the sale, the chief executive officer now owns 214,477 shares of the company’s stock, valued at approximately $25,085,229.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Gina Clark sold 9,013 shares of AmerisourceBergen stock in a transaction on Thursday, April 1st.
-The stock was sold at an average price of $117.94, for a total transaction of $1,062,993.22.
+Following the transaction, the chief executive officer now owns 214,477 shares in the company, valued at approximately $25,085,229.92.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 88,572 shares of company stock valued at $10,423,301.
-28.40% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders sold 101,356 shares of company stock worth $11,953,730.
+Insiders own 28.40% of the company’s stock.

 AmerisourceBergen Corporation sources and distributes pharmaceutical products in the United States and internationally.
 Its Pharmaceutical Distribution segment distributes brand-name and generic pharmaceuticals, over-the-counter healthcare products, home healthcare supplies and equipment, outsourced compounded sterile preparations, and related services to various healthcare providers, including acute care hospitals and health systems, independent and chain retail pharmacies, mail order pharmacies, medical clinics, long-term care and other alternate site pharmacies, and other customers.